StrangeBeeCorp/docs/docs/flow/user-guides/about-flow.md

 An inserted variable is highlighted in the field.
 How you read a nested field from it depends on its type:

-* A direct variable (green): appears in the condition of an *If* node and the collection of a *For Each* node.
+* A direct variable (green): appears in the condition of an *If* node and the collection of a *For each* node.
 Read a nested field by typing `.<field_name>` right after the reference, directly in the field.
 * A jq expression (blue): the variable wrapped in a [jq expression](https://jqlang.org/){target=_blank}.
 To read a nested field or transform the value, select the expression and edit the jq inside it.
 Always add fields inside the expression itself: text typed after it in the field is treated as literal text, not as part of the expression, and the node fails at execution with a type mismatch.
 You can also use the **+** button to write the variable and the field together in one step.

 ## Files